A Distributional Analogue to the Successor Representation

 The \emph{normalized successor measure} $\Psi^\pi:\mathcal{X}\to\probset{\mathcal{X}}$ associated with a policy $\pi$ is defined by

 for any (measurable) set $S\subseteq\mathcal{X}$\footnote{This covers discounted occupancies over Polish state spaces, including compact Euclidean space.} and initial state $x \in \mathcal{X}$.
-In the literature, $\Psi^\pi(\cdot\mid x)$ is often referred to as the (discounted) state occupancy measure.
-The object $\Psi^\pi$ described above is a normalised version of the \emph{successor representation} \citep[SR; ][]{dayan1993improving} in the tabular case and the \emph{successor measure} \citep[SM; ][]{blier2021learning,touati2021learning} for continuous state~spaces. \citet{blier2021learning} shows that, without the $(1-\gamma)$ factor in \Eqref{eq:sr}, $\Psi^\pi(\cdot\mid x)$ is a measure for each $x\in\mathcal{X}$ with total mass $(1-\gamma)^{-1}$.
+In the literature, $\Psi^\pi(\cdot\mid x)$ is often referred to as the (discounted) state occupancy measure \footnote{Here, occupancy measure is conditional on a source state; the usual occupancy is given by $\mu^\pi(S) = \int_{\mathcal{X}}\Psi^\pi(S\mid x)\,\mu_0(\mathrm{d}x)$.} The object $\Psi^\pi$ described above is a normalised version of the \emph{successor representation} \citep[SR; ][]{dayan1993improving} in the tabular case and the \emph{successor measure} \citep[SM; ][]{blier2021learning,touati2021learning} for continuous state~spaces. \citet{blier2021learning} shows that, without the $(1-\gamma)$ factor in \Eqref{eq:sr}, $\Psi^\pi(\cdot\mid x)$ is a measure for each $x\in\mathcal{X}$ with total mass $(1-\gamma)^{-1}$.
 We include the $(1-\gamma)$ normalizing factor so that $\Psi^\pi(\cdot\mid x)$ is in fact a probability distribution -- this allows for one to sample from the successor measure, as in the work of \citet{janner2020gamma}.
 Intuitively, $\Psi^\pi(S\mid x)$ describes the proportion of time spent in the region $S\subseteq\mathcal{X}$, in expectation, weighted by the discount factor according to the time of visitation.

 Since for each $x \in \mathcal{X}$, $\Psi^\pi(\cdot|x)$ is a probability distribution over states, we can compute expectations under this distribution.
 Notably, the reward function $r$, successor measure $\Psi^\pi$, and value function~$V^\pi$ satisfy the following identity,